 Your company’s brand is, in many ways, its personality.

 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.

 We just emailed the brand identity workbook to you.

 BrandZ publishes an annual most valuable brands report.
 The BrandZ Top 100 Most Valuable US Brands 2018 report offers important branding lessons for startups and small businesses.

 If you want to compete, your business needs to stand out from the crowd.

-So let’s take a look at the 7 important lessons you can learn from the most valuable US brands and how you can drive more revenue and bigger profits for your small business or startup through better branding.
+So let’s take a look at the seven critical lessons you can learn from the most valuable US brands and how you can drive more revenue and bigger profits for your small business or startup through better branding.